SOCIAL SCIENCE

 This Level 3 course focuses on further developing skills and understanding from previous years.
 You will cover a combination of New Zealand and world history, developing your understanding of different historical events and their significance to our society.

 Through study of the New Zealand Wars in the 19th century, you will explore the origins of conflict and inequalities that still impact on our society today.
-You will choose a significant event to conduct independent research on, and present your findings.
+You will choose a significant event to conduct independent research on and present your findings.
 You will also study the global trend of anti-semitism, from its theological origins around the 2nd century AD, through to how it resulted in the Holocaust during World War 2.

 As you progress through the year, you will learn skills that are useful in all aspects of tertiary study, such as how to accurately interpret sources, assess sources for reliability, understand historical perspectives, and develop judgments and structured arguments in your written work.

-Teacher in Charge: Mrs S Mills, To be advised
+Teacher in Charge: Mr S Robinson

 UE Approved